-RDM is standard equipped on all 2021 Accord trim levels.
+RDM is standard equipped on all new Honda Accord trim levels.

-From LX to Touring models, every 2021 Civic Sedan has RDM.
+From LX to Touring, every new Honda Civic Sedan has RDM.

-All 2021 Civic Hatchback trims from LX to Sport Touring have RDM.
+All new Honda Civic Hatchback trims from LX to Sport Touring have RDM.

-All 2022 Odyssey trim levels from LX to Elite come with RDM.
+All new Honda Odyssey trim levels from LX to Elite come with RDM.

 Access the links below to learn more about the advanced safety features and driver-assist technologies from the Honda Sensing suite.